Rula vs. Geode: Which is better for your needs?

 Clinical outcomes and evidence-based approaches are critical indicators of a mental health platform's effectiveness in helping patients achieve meaningful progress.
 Tracking standardized metrics like symptom improvement and patient satisfaction provides transparency into the quality of care delivered.

-When looking at anxiety and depression scores, 74% of Rula patients showed significant improvement, and Rula's clinical outcomes are more than 10% better than those of similar competitors, on average.
-Additionally, 93% of people felt better about their symptoms after receiving care through Rula.
+Data show that Rula's focus on rapid access, provider matching, and insurance-covered care translates into measurable symptom relief for the vast majority of patients.
+When looking at anxiety and depression scores, 74% of Rula patients showed significant improvement, and Rula's clinical outcomes are greater than 10% better than similar competitors, on average.
+Additionally, 93% of people felt better about their symptoms after Rula care.

 Geode also tracks outcomes using standardized screening tools to assess and monitor depression and anxiety symptoms.
-Within three months of treatment, 78% of patients showed significant improvement.
+By month four of treatment, 78% of patients showed significant improvements in their PHQ-9 (Patient Health Questionnaire-9) and GAD-7 (Generalized Anxiety Disorder-7) scores, and patients give Geode a 4.7 out of 5-star average rating.

 Cost and insurance coverage